derisk-ai/derisk_skills/README.md

 ### Installation
 Once uv is installed, you can install derisk-skills with:

-> uv tool install derisk-cli
+> uv tool install derisk-skills

 ### Usage
 Run derisk-cli command in the directory you want to work on, `derisk-cli --help`